Break up System Widget on the Dashboard

 This all stores as user-specific dashboard layout if that option is selected for theu ser, so potentially each user can customize their own dashboard as they wish.

-#6 Updated by Phillip Davis 12 months ago
+#6 Updated by Phillip Davis over 1 year ago

 Remaining "todo": Traffic Graphs widget code needs to be changed so that it will work with multiple Traffic Graphs widgets on the dashboard, each displaying their own subset of interfaces.

 At the moment, a lot of the Traffic Graphs widget JS uses global stuff and needs to be refactored.

 #7 Updated by Phillip Davis about 1 year ago

 PR https://github.com/pfsense/pfsense/pull/3707 adds the ability to customize the widget title for widgets that have filters/options.
 It is a sort-of related enhancement to this, because when users have multiple copies of a widget on the dashboard with different options/filters selected, it will be handy to give them the option to customize each widget title.